DotaPie/Nimbus-Glow-FW/README.md

 # Nimbus-Glow
-ESP32 solution that controls LED strip, displays time synced with NTP and current weather in your location.
+ESP32 solution that controls LED strip, displays time synced with NTP and current weather in your location on a small display.
 Device setup is done via web browser and LED strip is then controlled with 2 knobs and switch.

 TODO ...